runtimeverification/evm-semantics/tests/specs/examples/solidity-code-spec.md

 Solidity Code
 -------------

-File `test.sol` contains some code snippets we want to verify:
+File `test.sol` contains some code snippets we want to verify the functional correctness of:

 ```sol
 pragma solidity =0.6.7;